vsgosnell/FPKM/README.md

 ![R-CMD-check]([https://github.com/vsgosnell/FPKM])

+This package is released under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.

 ## Overview

 **FPKM** is an R package designed to streamline the analysis of RNA-seq data using the **Fragments Per Kilobase of transcript per Million mapped reads (FPKM)** normalization method.
 It provides functions for calculating, transforming, visualizing, and exploring gene expression data, making it a user-friendly solution for both exploratory and publication-ready analyses.